National Puppy Day (March 23)

 Top 5 Facts About the Holiday

-- The holiday was created to promote pet adoption and responsible ownership.
+- It was created to encourage adoption from shelters and rescues.

-- It raises awareness about the dangers of puppy mills.
+- It draws attention to the reality of puppy mills.

 Activities to Celebrate